Skigim/MediWiki/docs/Edge Cases & Special Scenarios.md

 ## Income Processing

-*Additional FAQ items will be added here*
+*Additional edge cases will be added here*

 ---

 ## Resource Verification

-*Additional FAQ items will be added here*
+*Additional edge cases will be added here*

 ---

 ## NFOCUS Procedures

-*Additional FAQ items will be added here*
+*Additional edge cases will be added here*

 ---